This page was last updated on March 9th, 2022

-We know Tea personally.
+I know Tea personally.
 She is an enthusiastic art historian who has a great way of explaining art to you.
 She is also the creator behind culturetourist.com.

 Recently Tea started to create museum videos.
 Including one about the Rijksmuseum.
 The sound quality is not always as good in this video, but don't let this stop you from watching.
 The information Tea shares with us is fascinating.
 You know, those things you would typically miss.
-We loved it.
+I loved it.

 Length: 16 minutes

 Tea also put together a blogpost about Johannes Vermeer at the Rijksmuseum in her virtual museum visit series.
-We loved it.
+I loved it.
 In particular, learning about the small details in the paintings, we've never noticed before.
 Read her post here: https://culturetourist.com/museums/virtual-museum-visits-johannes-vermeer-at-the-rijksmuseum/.

 The Van Gogh Museum: